 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- This unit examines organisational change, development and design, and covers topics such as organisational development (OD) competencies, collecting and analysing diagnostic information, feeding back diagnostic information, dealing with resistance to organisational change, creating readiness for change, change management and job design.
-Practical and theoretical approaches adopted by practitioners to improve organisational effectiveness and enhance the design of work are presented and discussed.
+- This unit examines organisational change and development, and covers topics such as organisational development (OD) competencies, collecting and analysing diagnostic information, feeding back diagnostic information, dealing with resistance to organisational change, creating readiness for change and change management.
+Practical and theoretical approaches adopted by practitioners to improve organisational effectiveness are presented and discussed.

 - Students are able to (1) demonstrate understanding of the major concepts, models and theories relevant to organisational development; (2) critically evaluate the usefulness of concepts, models or theories relating to organisational development for a variety of work settings and situations; and (3) confidently discuss how the major concepts, models and theories relevant to organisational development have been and could be applied in a particular work setting.

 - Indicative assessments in this unit are as follows: (1) in class exercise; (2) case analysis; and (3) group assignment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Enrolment in 41680 Master of Commerce (coursework) (Human Resource Management),

 41660 Master of Human Resources and Employment Relations (coursework),